Viktor Yanukovych: Constitutional assembly

-During the 2011 World Economic Forum, Yanukovych called Ukraine "one of the leaders on democratic development in Eastern Europe".

 Financial policy

-Tax code
+Tax policy

 On 30 November 2010, Yanukovych vetoed a new tax code made by the Azarov Government and earlier approved by the Verkhovna Rada but protested against in rallies across Ukraine (one of the largest protests since the 2004 Orange Revolution).
 Yanukovych signed a new tax code on 3 December 2010.

 Domestic spending vs. debt

 Yanukovych's Party of Regions wanted to increase social benefits, and raise salaries and pensions.
 In late 2009, a law that raised the minimum wage and pensions was passed in the Ukrainian Parliament.
 As a result of this, the International Monetary Fund suspended its 2008–2009 Ukrainian financial crisis emergency lending programme.
 According to the IMF, the law breached promises to control spending.
-During the 2010 presidential campaign, Yanukovych had stated he would stand by this particular law.
+During the 2010 presidential campaign, Yanukovych had stated he would stand by this law.

 According to Yulia Tymoshenko Bloc member of parliament Oleh Shevchuk, Yanukovych broke this election promise just three days after the 2010 presidential election when only two lawmakers of Yanukovych's Party of Regions supported a bill to raise pensions for low-incomes.